 My name is and I am a voter who lives in your constituency.
-I care for someone who lives with the rare disease myasthenia gravis.
+I have lived with myasthenia for .
 I am writing to you today to express my concerns for the future of myasthenia patients and their healthcare.
 Myasthenia gravis (MG) is an autoimmune disease that affects around 20,000 people in the UK.
 It is a condition that causes poor nerve-to-muscle communication and destruction of the neuromuscular environment, leading to potentially lethal muscle fatigue.
 It is also a disease with a sincere lack of options in terms of treatment.